A data-driven iteratively regularized Landweber iteration: Iteratively Regularized Landweber Iteration

 We study the two terms $S_F$ and $S_{\hat{A}}$ separately.\\ \textit{Term $S_F$:} the analysis can be found, for example, in \cite{KalNeuSch08}.
 For the sake of completeness, here we summarize the principal steps to obtain an estimate of $S_F$.
-Adding and subtracting $u_i$ in $S_F$, we have
+Adding and subtracting $u_i$ {and $y-F(u_i)$} in $S_F$, we find

 hence, applying the tangential cone condition \eqref{eq:tcc}

 From \eqref{eq: Fuh_y}, we finally find

 \textit{Term $S_A$}: Utilizing the hypotheses \eqref{eq:A_stab} and \eqref{eq:lambda_ca2}, with $\delta=0$, we have